google/skia/site/user/api/SkMatrix_Reference.md

 <a href='undocumented#SkScalar'>SkScalar</a> <a href='#SkMatrix_getTranslateY'>getTranslateY</a>() const
 </pre>

-Returns translation contributing to y output.
+Returns translation contributing to y-axis output.
 With <a href='#SkMatrix_mapPoints'>mapPoints</a>, moves <a href='SkPoint_Reference#Point'>Points</a> along the y-axis.

 ### Return Value